Imaginary-Finance/imgy-docs/docs/intro.md

 ## Introduction

+In DeFi, End users face many hurdles.
+There is risk of loosing value to minor expenses during transactions, due to gas, slippage, or fees.
+They also face having to unwind positions, or withdraw from complicated strategies.
+This is not only time-intensive but can also incur more expenses.
+Worse still, their value may be completely locked and illiquid while in more niche DeFi tools.

+Above even this, **Users face a bigger problem: the attention, and sometimes know-how, required to maintain and/or repay existing loans.**

+## Enter: Imagination

+Imaginary attempts to solve the complexity and maintainence of loans against complex assets in DeFi.
+Imaginary provides ways to connect to the end-user's investments to allow them easy access to borrowing power.

-Imaginary is an asset-agnostic, automated stablecoin protocol.
-This means user's may deposit blockchain assets to borrow stablecoins at mind-bending interest rates.
+At it's core, Imaginary is an asset-agnostic, automated stablecoin protocol.
+This means user's may deposit blockchain assets to borrow stablecoins at a native 0% interest rate.

-In other words, you may temporarily convert an asset's value-

-> *ya know, the value just gathering dust on your wallet's assets*

-yeah, convert it into stablecoins easy for sending, spending, or investing!
+In other words, users can convert an asset's value into stablecoins for easy sending, spending, or investing!
 While a user's portfolio has its value tied up in different assets, the user may mint stablecoins against those assets to reallocate their portfolio's value without selling the assets.

-Even further, interest bearing assets, or sub-contracted assets, can be used to create negative interest-rate loans! (*loans that pay themselves off*)
+Even further, interest bearing assets, or sub-contracted assets, can be used to create *self-resolving loans* (loans that pay themselves off)

 ## Learn More
 > [Protocol Overview](./concepts/imaginary-overview.md)